maksym-fedorov/dotnet-oads/README.md

 ## Office Add-in Debug Server

 Local web server for debugging [Microsoft Office Add-ins](https://dev.office.com/docs/add-ins/overview/office-add-ins) on macOS.
-The server is based on [.NET Core 2.0](https://www.microsoft.com/net/download/macos) and provides access to static files via GET requests.
+The server is based on [.NET Core 2.0](https://www.microsoft.com/net/download/macos) and provides access to static add-in files.
 Run parameters can be provided via command-line interface or via `settings.json` file located in the same directory with the server assembly.

 ### Supported parameters: